AndreiOp235/24s02ya__M24SR02-Y/README.md

 ## Usage

-Here's a basic example demonstrating how to use the `24s02ya__M24SR02-Y_Library` to interact with the M24SR02-Y device.
+Here's a basic example demonstrating how to use the `24s02ya__M24SR02-Y` library to interact with the M24SR02-Y device.

 ### Example: Reading NFC Files